jsa-aerial/aerobio/doc/user-guide.md

   1. With the `Exp-SampleSheet.csv` set to `all-Exp-SampleSheet.csv` run appropriate phase-0 (see below).

   1. Next set `Exp-SampleSheet.csv` to either the PG13 or mouse file.
 If you first set it to the PG13 file, you would then run `phase-1` (see below).
-Next, you would `rm Exp-SampleSheet.csv` and then set it to `mouse-Exp-SampleSheet.csv: `ln -s ./mouse-Exp-SampleSheet.csv`.
+Next, you would `rm Exp-SampleSheet.csv` and then set it to `mouse-Exp-SampleSheet.csv`: `ln -s ./mouse-Exp-SampleSheet.csv ./Exp-SampleSheet.csv`.
 You would then run `star-phase-1` (see below).

   1. At this point, you have BAM files for PG13 and mouse using the proper aligner for each.
-Now you want to run phase-2 analysis (DGE, fitness, etc).
-So, you remove the current link for `Exp-SampleSheet.csv` and set it back to `all-Exp-SampleSheet.csv.
+Now you want to run `phase-2` analysis (DGE, fitness, etc).
+So, you remove the current link for `Exp-SampleSheet.csv` and set it back to `all-Exp-SampleSheet.csv`.

   Here is a command line terminal session showing all this for the example of PG13 and mouse data.
 This assumes you have made the three sheets and have already [copied them](#vm-scp) to the [experiment's home directory](#experiment-input-structure)